dumblob/XPMA-CASE/README.md

 ### Best Practices

+- *uniq*
+    - `none` e.g. ordinary DB data
+    - `yes_procs_no_roles` e.g. random ID generated for the process (all roles shall see the same ID)
+    - `no_procs_yes_roles` e.g. language & translation settings
+    - `every` e.g. temporary storage for outcomes of a user input
 - do not model transformations (combining & splitting) of modeled data as separate records, because they're not semantically part of the data model
-    - e.g. translations - there should be one and only one language in the model representing the "default" content and translations should be put e.g. to a separate global collection and they should be used (overwrite the "default" content) in run time (of course, it makes sense to cache them - i.e. for translatable items use reference to the particular "default" translation record and use `eval` to change the reference based on user settins in run time)
+    - e.g. translations - there should be one and only one language in the model representing the "default" content (`no_procs_yes_roles`) and translations should be put e.g. to a separate global collection and they should be applied (overwrite the "default" content) in run time (e.g. using some script task)

 ### Remarks